zuchka/grafana-docs-exporter/README.md

 ## grafana-docs-exporter

-### A Prometheus exporter for monitoring & analyzing Grafana Labs' technical documentation
+### A Prometheus exporter for monitoring & analyzing Grafana Labs' technical documentation.

 [Here is the public endpoint](https://readability.zuchka.dev).